-Special Event Planning.
-If a Urban Area will be hosting an upcoming special event (e.g., Super Bowl, G-8 Summit); they anticipate participating in a Tier 2 National-Level Exercise as defined by the National Exercise Program Implementation Plan (NEP I-Plan); or they anticipate that they will apply to be a venue for a Tier 1 National-Level Exercise, as defined by the I-Plan, they should plan to use SHSP or UASI funding to finance training and exercise activities in preparation for that event.
+• Special Event Planning.
+If a State or Urban Area will be hosting a special event (e.g., Super Bowl, G-8 Summit) they are approved to participate in a Tier I or Tier II exercise as approved by the National Exercise Program (NEP) Executive Steering Committee per the NEP Implementation Plan.
+They should plan to use SHSP or UASI funding to finance training and exercise activities in preparation for those events.
 States and Urban Areas should also consider exercises at major venues (e.g., arenas, convention centers) that focus on evacuations, communications, and command and control.
 States should also anticipate participating in at least one Regional Exercise annually.
 States must include all confirmed or planned special events in the Multi-year Training and Exercise Plan.